Ecwid Review: Is It Right for Your Business?

 - Businesses that already have an existing website: Although Ecwid can be used as a standalone ecommerce platform, it’s best suited and most commonly used as a plugin to add ecommerce functionality to an existing site.
 Wix, Weebly, and Squarespace users have the added advantage of native Ecwid integrations.
 Though it’s not as customizable as other shopping cart plugins like WooCommerce, no code is required to set up Ecwid, making it much easier to use.

-- Sellers that have a narrow inventory of products: If you have 10 or fewer products to sell, using Ecwid’s free plan is more cost-effective than signing up for Shopify’s basic tier (Shopify is our top-recommended standalone ecommerce platform), which costs $29 per month.
+- Sellers that have a narrow inventory of products: If you have 10 or fewer products to sell, using Ecwid’s free plan is more cost-effective than signing up for Shopify’s basic tier (Shopify is our top-recommended standalone ecommerce platform), which costs $39 per month.

-- Hobbyists and those who sell as a side business: Ecwid’s basic plan ($15 per month) lets you sell on Facebook and Instagram and provides you with inventory tracking, marketing tools, and a mobile app.
+- Hobbyists and those who sell as a side business: Ecwid’s basic plan ($25 per month) lets you sell on Facebook and Instagram and provides you with inventory tracking, marketing tools, and a mobile app.
 This is less expensive than Shopify’s basic package, which offers similar features.

 - If you have a high-revenue business or an extensive product catalog, BigCommerce is a better fit.
 It offers zero transaction fees and can host an unlimited number of products and services—physical or digital.

-Ecwid Pricing
+Ecwid Alternatives

-Ecwid has a free plan and three paid subscriptions, which start at $15 per month.
 All packages allow you to build your own online store, add it to any website, and sell on multiple sites simultaneously.
 (Your store comes with a mobile-responsive shopping cart and the Apple Pay one-tap checkout feature.)
-The main differences between the plans include the allowed number of products, sales channels, priority support, and integrations.

 Free | Venture | Business | Unlimited | |